Awkward corners

 an input function.

-When Snakemake is given a Python function as a param
+When Snakemake is given a Python function as a param,

-, then it will call this
+input, or output, then it will call this

 function, passing in the parsed wildcards, and use the result of the